 Saturday June 27th

 Lopez Island docked as Carl welded the half circles on the stanchions.
-I cleaned & then had to shift the entire can goods to the starboard side because it was heavily listing to port when we got in the water.
+I cleaned and then had to shift the entire can goods to the starboard side because it was heavily listing to port when we got in the water.
 I was all organized w/ papers telling where everything was - now, not so. oh well.

 Sunday June 28th

 Monday - took 5 hours to sail/ motor 9 miles.
 We're sitting at Reid Island on the south west side where there's a wonderful gravel beach having lunch.
 Callie liked having a mid day walk as well.
-We just figured we-d best not fight the current anymore - just hang & then go with it.
+We just figured we-d best not fight the current anymore - just hang and then go with it.